 This point has now been reached in several parts of the Chagos islands in the Indian Ocean.
-Here, in the atoll Diego Garcia, this happened in several places in the island.
+Here, in the atoll Diego Garcia, this happened in several places in

+Lemon sharks swimming over grass on Diego Garcia in March this year flooded road, where poles support power cables swim alongside a the island.
 A group of small lemon sharks joined in, swimming over the unfamiliar grass on their eternal quest for food, and inspecting my own wetsuit boots.
 This is not sea grass, but land grass.
 'Croquet spoilers', someone called them, or 'Lawn Sharks' (you have to say that one aloud to get it).